 Perhaps the reference to Atticus is more subtle and includes a reference to a rank within Roman society?
 If it is a reference to Herodes Atticus (HA), with his claims of royal and godly ancestry, it suggests that the sitter may have had pretensions claiming a similar lineage.
 If it is to Titus Pomponius Atticus (TPA) then what do we know of his lineage?
 TPA came from a level of Roman society which had evolved from the ancient Roman Eques and in modern parlance his family were equestrian knights.
 Has this rank been conflated by the devisor of the motto into a reference to the post of The Master of the Queen’s Horse?
 In reality, the Roman Master of Horse was a specific post, but perhaps we should not be looking for literal specifics.
 If this is the case, then perhaps the reference to Atticus may be an amalgamation of the two ancients?

 Because of the complexity we can deduce the meaning is supposed to be exceedingly subtle, so who devised it?
-Clearly someone with a classical education and a good knowledge of the Roman and society.
-Perhaps this sitter gave this motto to Hilliard and knew more about TPA or HA; perhaps Hilliard had been let into a secret and he has devised this motto as a puzzle piece the meaning of which is known only to three people.
+Clearly someone with a classical education and a good knowledge of Roman society.
+Perhaps this sitter gave this motto to Hilliard and knew about the positions in society that both TPA or HA held; perhaps Hilliard had been let into a secret and he has devised this motto as a puzzle piece, the meaning of which is known only to three people.
 It was not uncommon for the mottoes on miniatures to be only understood by the giver and the receiver, and perhaps also the artist.

 Dr Paul Doherty has found papers in the Escorial archives which he published in his book, The Secret Life of Elizabeth I. The BBC 2 did a one off programme of the same name on 14th June 2006.
-Doherty tells of the documentary evidence regarding the identity a young man who had been shipwrecked on the Spanish coast and was taken to the Spanish Court because he claimed he was Arthur Dudley, the illegitimate son of Elizabeth of England and Robert Dudley.
+Doherty tells of the documentary evidence regarding the identity a young man who had been shipwrecked on the Spanish coast who was taken to the Spanish Court because he claimed he was the illegitimate son of Elizabeth of England and Robert Dudley.
+He claimed his name was not Arthur Southron as it appeared on his papers, but Arthur Dudley.
 Philip II accepted his story and the young man was given an allowance and a place at the Spanish Court.
 In effect this Arthur was a bird in a gilded cage.